Wyss Foundation

-The Wyss Foundation is a charitable organization based in Washington, D.C., that was founded by philanthropist Hansjörg Wyss.
-Established in 1998, the foundation has provided funding to conservation, environmental journalism, education, museums and progressive political advocacy.
+The Wyss Foundation is a private non-profit foundation based in Washington, D.C., United States.
+It was founded by Swiss billionaire Hansjörg Wyss in 1998.
+The Wyss Foundation funds conservation efforts as well as Democratic Party political causes through Arabella Advisors and its related entities.
+The Wyss Foundation has an associated 501(c)(4) advocacy group called the Berger Action Fund, established in 2007.
+In 2018, the foundation launched the Wyss Campaign for Nature, with the aim of helping to conserve 30 per cent of the Earth's area in a natural state by the year 2030.

 Overview

-The Wyss Foundation, based in Washington, D.C., was established by Hansjörg Wyss in 1998.
+The Wyss Foundation, based in Washington, D.C., was established by Swiss billionaire Hansjörg Wyss in 1998.

 The organization has offices in Washington, D.C., and Durango, Colorado.
 Molly McUsic is the president of the foundation.
 The organization has donated to the conservation of public lands in the western United States, as well as in North America more broadly, South America, Australia, Europe, and Africa.

-As of 2018, Hansjörg Wyss and the Wyss Foundation had donated more than $450 million to help conserve approximately 40 million acres of public lands and oceans.
+As of 2018, Hansjörg Wyss and the Wyss Foundation had donated more than $450 million toward public land conservation.

-Assets and grantmaking activities

-As of 2015, the Wyss Foundation had more than $2 billion in assets.
+As of 2023, the Wyss Foundation had an endowment of $1.71 billion.

-In 2014, the organization donated $83.6 million, according to the Foundation Center.
-That was followed by $35.3 million in grants in 2015.

-Conservation
+Conservation funding

 Between 2006 and 2010, Wyss contributed $2.5 million to retire oil and gas leases that covered 110,000 acres of public land around the Rocky Mountain Front.
 In 2008, the foundation donated $12.5 million to The Nature Conservancy, and during 2009–2010, an additional $35 million in support of The Nature Conservancy's "Montana Legacy Project" to preserve 310,000 acres of timberland.

 During the late 2000s, the organization provided a $7 million bridge loan to the Western Rivers Conservancy.
 In 2013, that resulted in the establishment of Oregon's Cottonwood Canyon State Park.
 During 2011–2013 the organization donated approximately $4.5 million to the Conservation Lands Foundation, where Hansjörg Wyss served as a founding board member.

 In 2012, the foundation contributed $4.5 million to The Trust for Public Land campaign to retire oil and natural gas leases covering 58,000 acres of the Wyoming Range.
 The foundation donated approximately $19 million in 2013, primarily funding conservation groups and non-governmental organizations working on land protection projects.
 Grant recipients included the Theodore Roosevelt Conservation Partnership and Trout Unlimited.
 The foundation also provided funds to help remove the Veazie Dam along Penobscot River in Maine.
-Wyss and other funders provided interim financing to fund The Nature Conservancy's "Great Western Checkerboards" project that intends to conserve more than 100,000 acres of land around Gold Creek and the Blackfoot River, both in Montana, as well as in Cascade Range the state of Washington.
+Wyss and other funders provided interim financing to fund The Nature Conservancy's "Great Western Checkerboards" project that intends to conserve more than 100,000 acres of land around Gold Creek and the Blackfoot River, both in Montana, as well as in the Cascade Range in Washington state.